claresudbery/clare-wiki-ably/pages/coding/infra/cmd/linux.md

   - Normally if you’re struggling in the terminal, you’ll want to look up unix commands

+## Windows

+- If you want to run Linux on Windows, you need [WSL](/pages/coding/dotnet/Windows-Subsystem-for-Linux---WSL).

 ## Yum

   - Yum is the package manager used in CentOs Linux